Coastal Plain Aviary

 Dinosaur Discovery Trail

 For more than 25 years, dinosaurs have been a popular summer exhibit at the Virginia Living Museum.
-This year, as part of its 50th anniversary celebration, the museum will open a permanent outdoor Dinosaur Discovery Trail.
-This permanent exhibit will showcase 16 of the majestic animals that ruled our earth for more than 150 million years.
-Visitors will walk through the woods to see realistic one-third to full-size dinosaurs from the Jurassic and Cretaceous eras.
-The dinosaurs will range in size from a mini Ankylosaurus to a 16-foot-tall Brachiosaurus.
-There will be a baby T-rex photo op and a half-size T. rex.
-The trail will also include a children’s play area, dig pits for amateur paleontologists, including one with an actual whale specimen from Hampton Roads and displays of dinosaur fossils.
+In 2016, as part of its 50th anniversary celebration, the museum opened a permanent outdoor Dinosaur Discovery Trail.
+This permanent exhibit showcases 16 of the majestic animals that ruled our earth for more than 150 million years.
+Visitors can walk through the woods to see realistic one-third to full-size dinosaurs from the Jurassic and Cretaceous eras.
+The dinosaurs range in size from a mini Ankylosaurus to a 16-foot-tall Brachiosaurus.
+There are a baby T-rex photo op and a half-size T. rex.
+The trail also includes a children’s play area, dig pits for amateur paleontologists, including one with an actual whale specimen from Hampton Roads and displays of dinosaur fossils.
 Read more…